example of pacing for cfs

 Reviews of Pacing for CFS

-We asked members of the Bearable community to share their recommendations and reviews of their experience using Pacing for CFS.
+We asked members of the our community -people living with chronic illness – to share their experiences of using Pacing to managing fatigue.

 What is Pacing?